Lynchburg Local Emergency Planning Committee

 - Faith-based Groups

-The Lynchburg LEPC meets quarterly (January, April, July, October) on the 3rd Wednesday at 2:00 p.m. at the Department of Emergency Services Center, 3621 Candlers Mountain Rd., Lynchburg, VA 24502.
+The Lynchburg LEPC meets quarterly (January, April, July, October) on the 3rd Wednesday at 2:00 p.m. at the Lynchburg Department of Emergency Services, 3621 Candlers Mountain Rd., Lynchburg, VA 24502.
 The meeting location is subject to change based on room availability and the type of space needed for the meeting's planned presentation.

 For more information regarding the LEPC meetings or to verify upcoming meeting location, please contact the Director of Emergency Services, Melissa Foster, at (434) 455-4290.